FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Simul Host Extra Time= A setting for the simul host to add extra time.
 Found on the create simul form page (http://lichess.org/simul/new)

 Menu=Tooltip displayed when mouseover menu button viewable at the top of every lichess page.

+Lichess Tournaments = A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.

+Tournament FAQ = A link to an FAQ page for Lichess tournaments.
+Links to http://lichess.org/tournament/help?system=arena and found on every tournament page as a small question mark like so: (?)

+Tournament Official = All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.

+Time Before Tournament Starts = Users creating new tournaments can decide when their tournament begins.
+Appears on the form used to create a new tournament (http://lichess.org/tournament/new)